The instructions on this page guide you through the process of creating a thin smoke using Chaos Phoenix 4.10.

 As shown, set the Noise Type to Turbulence, Size to 0.8.

 Noise Threshold High to 0.7, Low to 0.45.

 Levels to 2.0.

 For the Coordinates, set Source to Explicit Map Channel.
-By doing so, we can take advantage of Phoenix FD's grid Texture UVW.
+By doing so, we can take advantage of Phoenix's grid Texture UVW.
 Also, set the UVW tiling to 2.0.

 Be sure to change the texture coordinates from ObjectXYZ to Explicit Map Channel, otherwise, the Noise texture does not flow with the fluid using TexUVW, but instead is statically fixed in space.

 All of these Noise texture settings are for demonstration purposes, so we can clearly see how the growing smoke distorts the texture UVW and affects the applied Noise texture.